Foreign Legion in the Balkans: 1915-1919

 • 4th Platoon: Second Lieutenant Bedel

-• Disciplinary Platoon: Second Lieutenant Lemaire
+• Disciplinary Peloton: Second Lieutenant Lemaire

 Foreign Legion - Company - Balkans - Map - 1917 - Gradobor - Vatiluk - Karasouli

-Karasouli subsector (November 1917 – March 1918)
+Karasouli Subsector (November 1917 – March 1918)

 Foreign Legion - Company - Balkans - Map - 1917 - Karasouli - Oreovica - Smol - Bajalca - Makukovo - Bogoroditsa